The Digital Transformation Company Providing Critical AR Solutions at Scale

 ARitize™ Hollywood Studios: An immersive experience platform using 360 video and AR technology.

 The Race to the Metaverse

 It may sound like Marvel’s latest Avengers installment, but no; the race to the Metaverse is a very real thing.
 And Nextech’s latest acquisition, U.K. based spatial computing company ARWAY Ltd., puts it in a prime position to become the Metaverse leader.

 So what exactly is the Metaverse?
 Great question.
-The Metaverse is basically an entire virtual world that many digital leaders believe is the next step in the internet and computing as a whole.
+The Metaverse is basically an entire virtual world that many digital leaders believe is the next step in the internet and computing as a whole — leaders like Facebook, Epic Games, and Microsoft.
 You might think of it like a completely immersive online game, that everyone can interact with via digital avatars; something that until recently only existed in science fiction.
 To be fair, that is still (sort of) the case.